Tprice-90/Learning_React/README.md

 -calculateWinner function will be added to end of js file.
 It contains an array of winning line arrays and a for loop to itterate through winning arrays -Next will be updating the Board components render() function to display if a winner is found

+2022/09/16
+8:30AM

+-winner variable will call calculateWinner function with the squares state, update the status based on who is next or if a player wins.